yamamo2shun1/PICrouter/README.md

 [an1388]:http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1824&appnote=en554836

 ### Development
-* Microchip MPLABX v1.41
+* Microchip MPLABX v1.51
-* Microchip XC32 Compiler v1.11
+* Microchip XC32 Compiler v1.20

 ### Bootloader Application
 * PIC32UBL.exe (Win / Download is [here][an1388])
 * PIC32UBL_Max.app (Mac / See the folder "PICrouter/PIC32UBL_Max")

-PICrouter Schematic and board (current ver. is 0.95)
+PICrouter Schematic and board (current ver. is 1.00)
 --------------------------------
 PICrouter.sch and .brd are drawn by Eagel v6.
 Additionaly, we use [Sparkfun eagle library][sparkfun].
 This library is also licensed by CC by-SA 3.0.

-And then We extend a special thank you to Tomoya.
+And then We extend a special thank you to Tomoya(@tomoya723) and Rundog(@rundog).
-He gave many advices for designing of this board.
+Tomoya gave many advices for designing of this board and Rundog
+assisted us with this board's production.

 [sparkfun]: http://www.opencircuits.com/SFE_Footprint_Library_Eagle